renat2985/esp8266_control_servo_and_esc/README.md

-# ESP8266 Control Servo and ESC
+# ESP8266 Control servo and ESC in Browser

 # Upload instruction